 Updated June 21, 2020

 In the picture book, Stella Brings the Family, a young girl’s teacher announces that the children can bring a special guest to school in celebration of Mother’s Day.
 Stella frets—at first silently and then publicly—because she doesn’t have a mother and everyone else does.
 Stella has two dads.
-Her teacher unintentionally causes pain and stress for Stella and her classmates wonder aloud who does all the things for Stella that mothers typically do.
+Her teacher unintentionally causes stress and harm for Stella and her classmates wonder aloud who does all the things for Stella that mothers typically do.
 The story ends well because Stella finds a solution by inviting her Dads and members of her extended family to the festivities.

 Mother's and Father's Day

-As we enter the season of Mother’s and Father’s Day, it is important to remember that Stella’s situation is familiar in classrooms across the country—both because there are many kinds of families and because most teachers often default to traditional concepts of family (i.e. two-parent, heterosexual households), not always realizing the harm that causes.
+As we enter the season of Mother’s and Father’s Day, it is important to remember that Stella’s situation is familiar in classrooms across the country—both because there are many kinds of families and because many educators default to traditional concepts of family (i.e. two-parent, heterosexual households), not always realizing the harm that causes.
 Unfortunately, many of these situations like Stella’s do not resolve happily as her story does.
 Making the assumption that most children reside in one kind of family is problematic on many levels.

 Families in today's society

 Assumptions about families often aren’t accurate.
 Less than half (46%) of U.S. children under 18 live in a home with two, married, heterosexual parents in their first marriage.
 According to the 2019 Current Population Survey, there are 543,000 same-sex married couple households and 469,000 households with same-sex unmarried partners living together.
 Approximately 114,000 same-sex couples are raising children.
 About one-third of all children (32%) live with an unmarried parent.
 In 2013, 402,000 children were living in foster care and 7% of all children lived in the home of their grandparents.